 - Deseed the peppers and pour a quarter of the mix into the pepper halves.
 Add more diced vegetables to fill up the empty space.

-- Place on baking sheet and cook
+- Place on baking sheet and cook for approximately 35 minutes.

 5. Overnight Oats